Singapore's founding leaders could not be intimidated into compromising its interests, successors have not forgotten lesson: SM Lee

 "In those days, calls to Cameron Highlands had to go through operators, who mostly did not speak Chinese.
 So Dr Goh and Mr Lee spoke in Mandarin," said Mr Lee Hsien Loong.

+"I remember that phone call.
+I was in the room at Cluny Lodge, and my father took the call that afternoon.

-"I heard him tell Dr Goh in Mandarin: ‘This is a huge decision; let me think about it’.
-I didn’t know then what it was about, but it became plain soon enough ... it was less than a week before separation day."
+"I heard him tell Dr Goh in Mandarin: ‘This is a huge decision, let me think about it’.
+I didn’t know then what it was about, but it became plain soon enough ... this was less than a week before separation day."

 And even on Aug 7, after the agreement was settled, Mr Lee saw the Tunku again to ask if there could be a looser federation instead, or even a confederation, but the proposal was rejected.